kobare/techietuts2022/_posts/windows/2022-01-16-how-to-reset-a-forgotten-windows-user-password.markdown

 18 .
 Click on "Continue".
 The system will automatically restart.
     <img srcset="/assets/img/posts/continue.jpg 1.8x, /assets/img/posts/continue.jpg 4x">

 19 .
 Upon restarting, the command line will open.
-Type "net user" to list the user accounts on your machine.
-     Type "net user [the_account_name] * ".
+Type "net user" and press enter to list the user accounts on your machine.
+Then type "net user [the_account_name] * ".
 (NB: If your account name contains several separate words, enclose the account name in quotation marks)
     <img srcset="/assets/img/posts/change_account_password_cmd.jpg 1.4x, /assets/img/posts/change_account_password_cmd.jpg 3x">

 20 .
-Follow the password reset prompts and either leave it blank or input a new password then close the command prompt by typing "exit" followed by pressing enter key.
+Follow the password reset prompts and either leave it blank or input a new password then close the command prompt by typing "exit" followed by pressing the enter key.
 The system will restart and now you are able to login.

 <br>
 *Thanks for reading, see you in the next one!*